skip to Main Content

 boxoffice@balletaustin.org

-Paul comes to Ballet Austin with more than 10 years of expertise in customer experience and 4 years of ticketing from his time with the Paramount Theater.
+Paul comes to Ballet Austin with more than 10 years of expertise in customer experience and 4 years of ticketing from his time with The Paramount Theater.
 He is passionate about serving others and finding creative solutions that make a positive and long-lasting impact.
 In addition to his dedication to customer service, Paul also finds time to fuel his other passion…dance.
 From Flashdance to rave kid to ecstatic gatherings, Paul has always felt the most inspired, expansive, and free when moving his body to the beat.
-He’s channeled these passions into communal and fun dance walks along Austin hike and bike trails.
-He also holds a BS in Radio-Television-Film from the University of Texas, which he also uses to feed his creativity through various freelance video editing projects.
+He has channeled these passions into communal and fun dance walks along Austin hike and bike trails.
+He also holds a Bachelor of Science degree in Radio-Television-Film from The University of Texas at Austin, which he also uses to feed his creativity through various freelance video editing projects.

 Vicki Parsons, Director of the Butler Center for Dance & Fitness and Pilates Center